Sisavang Vatthana: Abdication and death

 On 23 August 1975, Pathet Lao forces entered Vientiane, the last city to be captured.
 The Phouma Government became effectively powerless for the next few months.
 On 2 December, Vatthana was forced to abdicate the throne by the Pathet Lao, abolishing the 600-year-old monarchy, and was appointed to the meaningless position of "Supreme Advisor to the President".
 He refused to leave the country and in 1976 he surrendered the royal palace to the Lao Government, which turned it into a museum, and moved to a nearby private residence where he was later placed under house arrest.
 In March 1977, fearing Vatthana might escape to lead a resistance, the Communist authorities arrested him along with the Queen, Crown Prince Vong Savang, Prince Sisavang, and his brothers Princes Souphantharangsri and Thongsouk and sent them to the northern province of Viengxai.
 He was transported to Xam Neua and imprisoned in "Camp Number One," which held high-ranking officials from the former government.
-During his time in the camp, he and other members of the royal family were allowed to move freely around their compounds during the day, and were often visited by members of the politburo, including Sopuhanouvong himself.
+During his time in the camp, he and other members of the royal family were allowed to move freely around their compounds during the day, and were often visited by members of the politburo, including Souphanouvong himself.
 Vatthana was the oldest prisoner in the camp and turned 70 during the earlier months of his imprisonment, whereas the average age of prisoners was around 55.

 In 1978, the government reported that Vatthana, Queen Khamphoui, and Crown Prince Vong Savang had died from malaria.
 The World Press Review reported that they had suffered from the effects of forced labor and starvation.
 More recent accounts suggest that the King died in mid-March 1980.
 However, according to Kaysone Phomvihane, Vatthana died in 1984, at the age of 77.
 Following the deaths of Vatthana and the Crown Prince, the King's youngest son, Sauryavong Savang, became the head of the Laotian royal family, acting as regent for his nephew Crown Prince, Soulivong Savang, until the regent died in Paris in 2018.